|Juvenile Arrest Rate Trends

 [Text only] [Excel file]

-- In 1980, the juvenile male arrest rate for Property Crime Index offenses was 4 times the female rate; by 2010, the male rate was about 60% above the female rate.
+- In 1980, the juvenile male arrest rate for Property Crime Index offenses was 4 times the female rate; by 2012, the male rate was nearly double the female rate.

 - These two rates converged in large part because the female rate increased 25% between 2006 and 2009 whereas the male rate declined 3%.